hc-showcase/tfe-notifications/README.md

 ## Pre-requisites
 * AWS Account
-* An endpoint that should be triggered by TFE.
+* An endpoint that should be triggered by TFC/TFE.
 You can create one for testing purposes at [RequestBin](https://requestbin.com/?gclid=EAIaIQobChMIy7Lqqcfb6wIVCdZ3Ch38wgr-EAAYASAAEgKu7vD_BwE)
 * Access to TFE or TFC and a user token

 ## Create the notification configuration